Lindstream/dm-dwm/README.md

   Super + ShiftR takes you back to your master client.

 * **uselessgaps**
-  Adds the possibillity to gap windows, also takes care of border in monocle and fullscreen mode.
+  Adds the possibility to gap windows, also takes care of border in monocle and fullscreen mode.

 * **viewontag**
   Follow a window to the tag it's being moved to, can't really decide on this one - option is set in config.h (needs fixing, indifferent to current tag status).